LiangShang/liangshang.github.com/index.md

 ## Introduction

-Hi, this is my blog, where I share things that I am learning and have learned.
-I got my Master on Computing in late 2014 and in the blog the main topic is about computing and programming.
+Hi, this is my blog, where I share things that I am learning and have learned recently.
+I will try my best to write English blogs and sometimes also some Chinese ones...

 ## Recent Blogs